-Thanks to Leo Biga for his contributions to this article!
+Thanks to Leo Biga and Bill Brummer for inspiring this article!

 From the beginning of organized sports in the United States, there was racial segregation.
 When it first became popular in New York City in the 1850s, baseball was segregated too.
 From 1947 to 1949, Omaha was home to a semi-professional independent Black baseball team.
 Organized by African American impresario Will Calhoun (1908-1959), the team included several great baseball players.
 This is a history of the Omaha Rockets.

 Before the Omaha Rockets played, there were at least three other Black baseball teams in Omaha.
 They included the Omaha Giants from 1911 to 1915; the Omaha Black Tigers during the 1948 season; and the Omaha Monarchs.

 “I’ve got a little money.
 I know why so many of these teams failed,” Will said.
 “They tried to get by on a shoestring and didn’t have anything to offer the public.”—Will Calhoun, as quoted in the January 19, 1947 Omaha World-Herald